 Rather, aim for a site that features modern design principles, employs current web accessibility standards, exhibits exceptional user interface and experience, and is cohesive with your brand and messaging.

 In other words…

-A simple layout makes for a predictable user experience, which can be translated to good user experience.
-They aren’t going out of their way to feature the latest greatest or unheard-of design elements.
-They just make it easy for people to use the site and find what they are looking for.
+A simple layout makes for a predictable user experience, translated to a good user experience.
+They aren’t going out of their way to feature the latest, greatest, or unheard-of design elements.
+They make it easy for people to use the site and find what they are looking for.

 And that aids greatly in creating a more timeless website.
 Because their sites work and are not confusing to use, the updates that need to be made to them are much more incremental than complete overhauls.